Orlando Brain Injury Lawyers

 head injury, ranging from mild, affecting the body temporarily, to severe,

 causing permanent or long-term injuries and even death.

-Available CDC data states that around 50% of all TBI-related injuries involve falls – with children and older adults disproportionately represented.
-Auto accidents account for around 20% of TBI-related injuries.
-In Florida alone, over 210,000 people live with disabilities related to brain injuries.
+Available CDC data states that more than 60,000 people die from TBIs each year, and that around 50% of all TBI-related injuries involve falls – with children and older adults disproportionately represented.
+Car accidents account for around 20% of TBI-related injuries.
+In Florida alone, over 210,000 people live with lifelong disabilities related to brain injuries.